cbrennanpoole/Qualitative-Self/README.md

         4. Customer Success Team, and
             - Regional Manageement,
             - C-Suite
+11. Implement :
-11. Implement a redictive forecasting algorithm and logarithmic model as co-authored with Linehaul Planning Department.
+    - Predictive forecasting algorithm and logarithmic model as co-authored with Linehaul Planning Department.
+12. Produce :
-12. Produce an environment conducive to excellence creating consistence in KPIs and confidence in the budding team that was about to rocket launch their carrers throughout the network; making a sustainable impact on the carrier and industry.
+    - Environment conducive to excellence creating consistence in KPIs and confidence in the budding team that was about to rocket launch their carrers throughout the network; making a sustainable impact on the carrier and industry.

 ---

 #### Saia LTL Freight Inc
 `OPERATIONS SUPERVISOR`
 Ellenwood, GA | Mar 2008 - Jul 2009
 1. Monitor, oversee, guide, and support proper work direction :
     - Professional Freighthandlers,